ankit875/starkguardian/README.md

-# StarkGuardian 🛡️
+# AgentGuardian 🛡️

-StarkGuardian is an AI-powered Telegram bot that helps users interact with Starknet blockchain through natural language commands.
+AgentGuardian is an AI-powered Telegram bot that helps users interact with Starknet blockchain through natural language commands.
 Built using Eliza, OpenAI, and Starknet Agent Kit, it provides easy access to wallet management and token operations.

 ## ✨ Core Features